elementary-Inc/blog/_posts/2021/2021-12-21-elementary-os-6-1-available-now.md

 We always name our releases after mythological beings and deities, and Jólnir is no different.
 Jólnir is the name for Odin as he relates to the Yuletide and is one of the original inspirations for Father Christmas—or Santa Claus.

-## Updates from the Odin Release
+## Updates from the OS 6 Release

-Since Jólnir builds on Odin, it includes [all of the monthly OS updates][updates] we've detailed since Odin's release.
-You can check those monthly stories for the nitty-gritty—and if you've diligently followed along, much of this will be a review—but here's a higher-level overview of what gifts Jólnir brings this season:
+Since elementary OS 6.1 Jólnir builds on OS 6 Odin, it includes [all of the monthly OS updates][updates] we've detailed since the OS 6 release.
+You can check those monthly stories for the nitty-gritty—and if you've diligently followed along, much of this will be a review—but here's a higher-level overview of what gifts OS 6.1 Jólnir brings this season:

 ---

 ## AppCenter

-If you checked out AppCenter on release day and found it a little sparse, it's time to check again!
-App developers have been hard at work and you can currently find [90 curated apps](https://appcenter.elementary.io/) in AppCenter.
-We're also happy to report that many developers have been pushing out rapid and frequent updates to existing apps with new features and bug fixes, as they're in control of their own update schedule.
-Our shift from Debian packages to Flatpak for both curated and non-curated apps means we're able to lean more on Flatpak features and we've been using this as an opportunity to make AppCenter much more engaging and informative right from the start.
+AppCenter continues to fill out with apps from developers—and since the move to Flatpak, all apps that have been released for OS 6 will continue to be available on OS 6.1 and beyond!
+You can currently find [90 curated apps](https://appcenter.elementary.io/) in AppCenter, and developers have continued to push out rapid and frequent updates to their apps with new features and bug fixes, as they're in control of their own update schedule.
+Our shift from Debian packages to Flatpak for both curated and non-curated apps also means we're able to lean more on Flatpak features, and we've been using this as an opportunity to make AppCenter much more engaging and informative right from the start.

 <figure markdown="1">
 ![AppCenter Home Page](/images/elementary-os-6-odin-updates-september-2021/appcenter-home.png){: width="1408" height="895"}